Special Education Conflict Resolution: Mediation and Due Process

 - Office of Special Education Programs:

 When seeking legal advocacy, please note that TACA provides external resources for our families.
-Our support services are limited to parent support and legal questions are referred out to organizations that have expertise in this area.
+Our services are limited to parent support.
+Therefore, legal questions are referred out to organizations that have expertise in this area.

 There are many resources available to special needs families that will assist you in finding local legal advocacy resources: